New York Yankees: 2017–present: The Judge era and return to the World Series

 In 2019 the Yankees traveled to London in late June to play the Red Sox in the first ever MLB London Series, in addition to the first MLB games played in Europe.
-The Yankees swept Boston in the two-game series, with the first game lasted 4 hours and 42 minutes, 3 minutes shorter than the longest MLB 9-inning game.
+The Yankees swept Boston in the two-game series, with the first game lasting 4 hours and 42 minutes, 3 minutes shorter than the longest MLB 9-inning game.
 The Yankees beat the Twins in a three-game sweep to advance to the ALCS for the second time in three seasons.
 However, on October 19, the Houston Astros beat the Yankees in the ALCS 4–2.
 With this loss, the 2010s decade became the first since the 1980s to have the Yankees fail to win a World Series and the first since the 1910s to have the Yankees failing to play in one.
 In addition, with the Mets losing the 2015 World Series, the 2010s decade also was the first decade since the 1910s in which there was no World Series champion in New York.

 During the 2019 offseason, on December 18, 2019, the Yankees signed Gerrit Cole to a nine-year, $324 million contract.

 On May 19, 2021, former Cy Young Award winner Corey Kluber threw a no-hitter against the Texas Rangers.
 This was the Yankees 12th no-hitter of all time, and the first since David Cone's perfect game in 1999.
 The Yankees also recorded a record-tying three triple plays throughout the 2021 season.

 In 2022, the Yankees clinched their 30th straight winning season.
 On October 4, Aaron Judge hit his 62nd home run, breaking the American League single-season home run record set in 1961 by Roger Maris.
 In the offseason, Jose Trevino would become the first Yankee ever to win the Platinum Glove Award.
 Aaron Judge would also win AL MVP after having an historic season, being the first Yankee to win the award since Alex Rodriguez did in 2007.

 On December 21, 2022, Aaron Judge was named the 16th captain in Yankees history, after getting resigned to a nine-year, $360 million contract.
 Judge was named the first captain of the team since Derek Jeter retired in 2014.